-Specialists from the Massachusetts Institute of Technology (MIT), in Cambridge, may have discovered a mixture of medicines which will calm the agony of passing a urinary calculus .
+Specialists from the Massachusetts Institute of Technology (MIT), in Cambridge, may have discovered a mixture of medicines which will calm the agony of passing a kidney stones .
 They played out their examination in pigs.

 Any individual who has ever passed a urinary calculus realizes that it tends to be a painful experience.